aaimiranda/Build-a-Survey-Form/README.md

 # Build-a-Survey-Form
-This files are part of the second work of the curriculum of the Responsive Web Design Certification at FreeCodeCamp.
+These files are part of the second work of the curriculum of the Responsive Web Design Certification at FreeCodeCamp.

 ## Table of contents
 * [General info](#general-info)